RensoPeralta25/WRORepository_Astro/README.md

 ### Power Distribution Solution

-**Challenge:** Managing multiple 5V power connections for sensors and modules with limited power pins on the Arduino.
+Managing multiple 5V power connections for sensors and modules with limited power pins on the Arduino.

 **Solution:** We implemented a breadboard-based power distribution system:
 - **Positive rail (5V):** Connected to Arduino's 5V output pin